Kunal-Kumar-Das191049/Employee-Management-System/README.md

    * Net Beans IDE
    * MY SQL

-        This project Wouldn't have been possible without these tools.It Saved my enormous  amount of time while collecting the data.
+        This project Wouldn't have been possible without these tools.It Saved my enormous  amount of time while collecting the data..